LinkedInLearning/genai-foundations-in-java-development-3810069/README.md

 # GenAI Foundations in Java Development
 This is the repository for the LinkedIn Learning course `GenAI Foundations in Java Development`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+Harness the power of ChatGPT to supercharge your Java coding skills with the finesse of a master coder.
+In this course, mathematician and software developer Terezija Semenski shows you how to bring the finesse of a master coder to your generative AI endeavors.
+Get a step-by-step guide on using ChatGPT for Java development.
+Find out how to accelerate your coding journey with ChatGPT and go over the benefits and limitations of using AI.
+Learn how to write your first app, troubleshoot it, and use it in IntelliJ IDE.
+Go beyond basic coding and explore ways to use AI to follow clean code principles, craft test cases, and generate UML and sequence diagrams.
+Plus, get ready for your next interview as you incorporate ChatGPT into mock interviews and writing a compelling resume.
+This course is packed with example prompts that you can copy, paste, and use to easily follow along.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.